All the world’s a stage…

 Where better to start a tour of the theatre district than at a circus.
-This part of London’s West End is ground zero for tourists, but there’s much more going on than simply the bright lights and the famous statue, including some great shopping, bars, and restaurants.
+This part of London’s West End is catnip for tourists, but there’s much more going on than simply the bright lights and the famous statue, including some great shopping, bars, and restaurants.

 Exiting the station, Criterion Theatre will be facing you and along Coventry Street you’ll find The Comedy Store and Prince of Wales Theatre.

 Current productions: The Comedy About a Bank Robbery, The Book of Mormon.

 Nearby food & drink: Brasserie Zédel and Bar Américain, Hawksmoor Air Street, Kricket.